Vocoder: Linear prediction-based

 Since the late 1970s, most non-musical vocoders have been implemented using linear prediction, whereby the target signal's spectral envelope (formant) is estimated by an all-pole IIR filter.
 In linear prediction coding, the all-pole filter replaces the bandpass filter bank of its predecessor and is used at the encoder to whiten the signal (i.e., flatten the spectrum) and again at the decoder to re-apply the spectral shape of the target speech signal.

-One advantage of this type of filtering is that the location of the linear predictor's spectral peaks is entirely determined by the target signal, and can be as precise as allowed by the time period to be filtered.
-This is in contrast with vocoders realized using fixed-width filter banks, where spectral peaks can generally only be determined to be within the scope of a given frequency band.
+One advantage of this type of filtering is that the location of the linear predictor's spectral peaks is entirely determined by the target signal and can be as precise as allowed by the time period to be filtered.
+This is in contrast with vocoders realized using fixed-width filter banks, where the location of spectral peaks is constrained by the available fixed frequency bands.
 LP filtering also has disadvantages in that signals with a large number of constituent frequencies may exceed the number of frequencies that can be represented by the linear prediction filter.
 This restriction is the primary reason that LP coding is almost always used in tandem with other methods in high-compression voice coders.

 Waveform-interpolative

-Waveform-interpolative (WI) vocoder was developed in AT&T Bell Laboratories around 1995 by W.B.
-Kleijn, and subsequently, a low- complexity version was developed by AT&T for the DoD secure vocoder competition.
+Waveform-interpolative (WI) vocoder was developed at AT&T Bell Laboratories around 1995 by W.B.
+Kleijn, and subsequently, a low-complexity version was developed by AT&T for the DoD secure vocoder competition.
 Notable enhancements to the WI coder were made at the University of California, Santa Barbara.
-AT&T holds the core patents related to WI, and other institutes hold additional patents.
+AT&T holds the core patents related to WI and other institutes hold additional patents.